The Cowboys: Reception

-The Cowboys has earned somewhat mixed reviews from critics.
-On Rotten Tomatoes, it has an approval rating of 80% based on reviews from 15 critics, with an average score of 7.00/10, while, on Metacritic, it has a score of 52/100 based on reviews from seven critics.
+The Cowboys was a box office hit but with somewhat mixed reviews from critics of the day.
+As for recent reviews, on Rotten Tomatoes it has an approval rating of 80% based on reviews from 15 critics, with an average score of 7.00/10, while on Metacritic it has a score of 52/100 based on reviews from seven critics.
 The film received praise for its musical score, the original plot, and John Wayne's performance, but several critics debated the film's implication that boys become men or confirm their manhood through acts of violence and vengeance; Jay Cocks of TIME and Pauline Kael of The New Yorker were especially critical of this aspect of the film.

 Writing about The Cowboys, film historian Emanuel Levy noted that Wayne frequently appeared in father-like roles throughout his career: Aware of his repetitive screen roles as a paternal figure, [Wayne] said the movie was based on a formula that worked in Goodbye Mr. Chips and Sands of Iwo Jima.
-In all three films, an adult takes a group of youngsters and initiates them into manhood by instructing them the "right" skills and values.
+In all three films, an adult takes a group of young men and initiates them into manhood by instructing them the "right" skills and values.
 Wayne did not hesitate to appear in The Cowboys, despite the fact that "no actor in his right mind, would try to match the antics of eleven kids on screen," but for him it became "the greatest experience of my life."

+One of the scenes in the movie, Dern's shooting of John Wayne, had a notable effect on Dern's career, leading him to be typecast as a villain and psychotic for much of his career.
+In a 2015 interview, Dern said that for years he received hate mail because of the scene and that Wayne had told him in advance of the film's release, "When this picture comes out, and audiences see you kill me, they’re going to hate you for this."

 The film won the Bronze Wrangler Award for Best Theatrical Motion Picture at the Western Heritage Awards.
-It is recognized by American Film Institute in these lists: